Print on Demand Niche Testing: Avoid Costly Mistakes

 4. Start a simple spreadsheet.
 Track which ideas seem to get positive or negative responses.

-Balancing your time can be a challenge, but this hands-on research keeps costs ultra-low while still giving you direct feedback from your ideal buyers.
+Balancing your time can be a challenge but this hands on research keeps costs ultra-low while still giving you direct feedback from your ideal buyers.

 Pre-Selling and Print on Demand Mockups

-Instead of spending money on inventory or expensive samples, start by validating your idea with digital mockups.
 Mockups save serious cash and let you show off potential products in a polished way before you ever print a single item.

 Here’s how to do it fast and cheap: